camoverride/mona_lisa_override/README.md

 ## TODO

-- [ ] Make frame
+- [ ] Configure a Read-Only Overlay Filesystem
-- [ ] Change dimensions of mona lisa to match monitor
+- [ ] Remove print statements
+- [ ] Store Logs in RAM (Optional): For system logs or any logs your code might generate, consider redirecting /var/log
-- [ ] speed up!
+- [ ] Periodic Reboots (cron job)
-    - Model quantization
-    - Intel's Movidius Neural Compute Stick 2 (or equivalent)
-    - Reduce Input Size
-    - Efficient Preprocessing
+- [ ] Limit Background Services and Packages: Install only the essential software needed for your project, and disable unnecessary background services to reduce resource use and potential points of failure.
+- [ ] Minimize OS-Level Writes: Reduce logging and disable unnecessary services that may write to the SD card, or set up /tmp and other temporary directories to store data in RAM instead of on the SD card.